 Upon admission, Oxbow students receive a full medical evaluation.
 Our Medical Coordinator is on staff to supervise medication management and meet medical needs as they arise.
 A psychiatrist also routinely meets with students to review medication issues as needed.

 All Oxbow therapists are Master’s level certified clinicians.
 The Clinical Director, Todd Spaulding, has a C-SAT certification, and our other therapists are in the process of obtaining that credential.
 We are members of the Association for the Treatment of Sexual Abusers (ATSA), an international group dedicated to promoting research, information exchange, and professional education.
-We use research-based standards and best practices as outlined in the Association for the Treatment of Sexual Abusers.
-We are also associated with Society for the Advancement of Sexual Health, SASH.
+We are also associated with Society for the Advancement of Sexual Health (SASH).
+At Oxbow Academy, we use research-based standards and practices as outlined in the Association for the Treatment of Sexual Abusers.

 We are also members of the Utah Network on Juveniles Offending Sexually (NOJOS).
 NOJOS advocates a “holistic, humanistic and developmentally consistent model” for working with teens with sexual issues.
 The goal is to help these adolescents take responsibility for their past behaviors and develop new competencies.

 If you would prefer to discuss your situation with a counselor, you can call an admissions counselor at 855-676-4272.

 Oxbow Academy – New Hope, New Help, No Secrets.™